How do I become a HelpLine Volunteer?

 Applications are accepted all year.
 Applications are reviewed by the HelpLine Director, Susan Vavra and applicants invited for an interview will interview with current HelpLine volunteers and the HelpLine Director.
 After the interview, applicants are notified by email whether or not they have been accepted for training.

 We offer two training classes each academic year, in August and January.
 Interviews for our January class begin in November of the previous year/semester and interviews for our August class begin in April.
 Training takes place the week before the semester starts and is from 8:30 a.m. to 6:00 p.m.
 Monday through Friday, and from 8:30 a.m. to 4:00 p.m. on Saturday.
-Dates of our upcoming training classes are August 23-28, 2021 (to begin service on HelpLine in the fall semester) and January 10-15, 2022 (to begin service on HelpLine in the spring semester).
+Dates of our upcoming training class are January 10-15, 2022 (to begin service on HelpLine in the spring semester).
+Due to receiving a high number of applications for our January 2022 HelpLine training class, we are no longer accepting applications for this class.
+We invite you to apply for our August 2022 training class instead and applications for that class will open in February 2022.
+Please consider volunteering for Aggies Reaching Aggies https://caps.tamu.edu/aggies-reaching-aggies/.

 Training includes a combination of lecture and interactive presentations on counseling and listening skills, how to handle different types of calls, suicide assessment and crisis intervention, and when and how to make a referral.
 Presenters include CAPS staff and staff from other campus departments.
 Presentations cover the types of concerns that college students may experience, how to help a student with these concerns, and referral resources available to the caller.
 Each day of the training week there are role play training sessions in small groups to practice using the skills and information you are learning.